Skip to content

 MSEL Status Dropdown Text Select MSEL status designation Active

-Header Row Metadata (Height) Integer An integer value that defines the height of the header row when this MSEL is exported as an xlsx file 30
+Header Row Metadata (Height) Integer An integer value that defines the height of the header row when exporting this MSEL as an .xlsx file 30

-To save these settings, click on the checkmark at the top.
+To save these settings, click the checkmark at the top.

 • Gallery: Blueprint will add the collections, exhibits, cards, articles, teams, and users specified on the MSEL.
 To know more about this integration reference this section Gallery.